coolbutuseless/fugly/README.md

 -   [nc](https://github.com/tdhock/nc) with the PCRE regex engine is the fastest named capture I could find in R.

     -   However - I’m not a huge fan of its syntax

 -   For large inputs (1000+ input strings), `fugly` is significantly faster than `unglue`, `utils::strcapture` and \``ore`

 -   The rust regex engine [rr4r](https://github.com/yutannihilation/rr4r) is slightly faster than `fugly`

 -   `unglue` is the slowest of the methods.

 -   `ore` lies somewhere between `unglue` and `utils::strcapture`

+-   As pointed out by [Michael Barrowman](https://twitter.com/MyKo101AB), `tidyr::extract()` will
+    also do named capture into a data.frame.

+    -   Similar to `utils::strcapture()`, the names are not specified inline with the regex, but are listed separately.

 ``` r
 # remotes::install_github("jonclayden/ore")